tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-Note that template options will set the corresponding parameters
+The template options will set the corresponding parameters
-in an option string to an fixed value, so if you explicitly set some options
+in an option string to a fixed value.
+If you explicitly set some options
-you either have to leave off the option parameter belonging
+you either have to skip the option parameters belonging to the template parameter,
-to the template parameter, or give it the same value as indicated by it;
-otherwise you will get an error:
+or you have to give it the same value as indicated by it; otherwise you will get an error:
+> TODO: not really clear

 ~~~ { .cpp }
 // ok